FR-translation-for-Stardew-Valley-Mods/predictivemods/ScryingOrb/README.md

 ### Mines and caverns

-Learn what floors of the mines and caverns will have monster infestations or valuable caches on any day in the next year. <em>Must have entered the mines.</em>
+Learn what floors of the mines and caverns will have monster infestations or valuable caches on any day in the next year. *Must have entered the mines.*

 <details>
 <summary>Offerings</summary>